bparanj/crystal/programming/iac/docs/boto/create-route-table.md

 2. Internet Access: In the specific example of creating the "rails_public_rt" route table, the route table is used to enable internet access for instances in the associated subnet(s).
 By adding a route with a destination CIDR block of "0.0.0.0/0" and specifying the Internet Gateway as the target, any traffic destined for the internet will be directed to the Internet Gateway, allowing the instances to communicate with the internet.

 3. Separation of Public and Private Subnets: Route tables are used to create a logical separation between public and private subnets within a VPC.
-Public subnets typically have a route table that directs internet-bound traffic to an Internet Gateway, allowing instances in those subnets to have direct internet access.
+Public subnets  have a route table that directs internet-bound traffic to an Internet Gateway, allowing instances in those subnets to have direct internet access.
 Private subnets, on the other hand, may have a route table that does not have a route to the internet, keeping the instances in those subnets isolated from direct internet access.

 4. Network Address Translation (NAT): Route tables are also used in conjunction with NAT (Network Address Translation) services, such as NAT Gateways or NAT Instances.
 These services allow instances in private subnets to initiate outbound internet access while keeping them protected from direct inbound access.
 The route table associated with the private subnets directs internet-bound traffic to the NAT service, which then forwards the traffic to the internet.